 In the spring of each year, the teaching staff, in collaboration with the principal, assigns students to classes for the following year.
 Every attempt is made to place each student in the classroom situation that will be the most beneficial.
 Placement is based on many factors, including academic achievement, learning style, gender, ethnicity, special needs, peer relationships, and student behavior.
 Input from parents is considered, and it is up to the teaching staff to place students in what they consider will be the best learning environment for the students.
 If a parent wishes to share information regarding their child's placement, this may be done in writing using a "Parent Input" letter in the spring.
-The determination of placement will be driven by the need to generate balanced classes.
-The principal makes final class placements.
+The determination of placements.